Last Updated: November 2019

 Currency: Romanian New “LEU” (RON)

 Healthcare in Romania is dominated by the public sector, which owns most of the hospitals and provides national health insurance to almost all Romanian citizens.
-Healthcare expenditure was estimated at 5.6% of GDP in 2015, below 6.5% from GDP as average EU countries.
+Healthcare expenditure was estimated at 4% of GDP in 2016, well below the 7.1% of GDP as EU countries average.

 The public healthcare system includes national health insurance, covering almost all Romanian citizens, as well as a growing and parallel network of private healthcare.
 According to the new Government Program 2018-2020, the Ministry of Health is committed to the citizen (patient) and not the medical system, the end goal being that the individual does not move for a quality medical act, but the system is built as close as possible to the citizen (patient).
 There are additional opportunities in recent approved projects by the Government of Romania in line with the National Health Strategy 2014-2020, referring to the two important projects: construction of 8 regional hospitals and 1 republican one, and improving health system quality and efficiency.

 U.S. companies wishing to enter the Romanian market must refer to the European Union legislation concerning the registration, marketing and safety standards required throughout EU.
 In addition, it is recommended to check the specific national legislation that might apply.
 It is advised to have a local distribution partner.
 The Romanian market will most likely remain heavily reliant on imports, which are expected to increase due to insufficient high-tech equipment and the acute need for renovation within hospitals.

 Current Market Trends

 The national allocated budget for healthcare in 2019 is $ 14.50 billion (5 % of GDP), representing an increase of 17% compared to 2018 (9% of GDP).

 The main objectives are: